stevemboyle/Data-Structures-and-Algorithms/Hash-Maps/notes.md

 ### Building a Linked List

 My next goal was to build on the `Hash Set` by introducing key-value pairs to make it a `Hash Map`.
 As an intermediary step (`04_linked_list.rb`), I built a `Linked List` -- a data structure based on a series of links which all hold a `value` and a pointer to the `next` link or to nil.
 In this construction, so long as we have a pointer to the Head link, we can get to any link by traversing the links in order.

+### Building a Hash Map

+In this section (`05_hash_map.rb`), I built on the existing `HashSet` by changing all of our buckets to `Linked Lists`, which start out empty and grow by adding links to their tails.

+By this point, I was able to build a functioning Hash Map which resizes dynamically.
+For each new value, we'd first (1) hash the key, (2) mod the hash of the key by the current number of buckets, (2) then add the key-value pair as a new link to the appropriate Linked List.